 The only way that we can live safely in a world with such malevolent people is to subdue them to the point where they cannot harm us or anyone else.
 Turkey has found a way of dealing with Islamic fanatics: keep them from gaining political power.
 Saddam Hussein in Iraq uses the fanatics to bolster his dictatorial rule.
 The clerics in Iran thrive on Islamic fanaticism and terror.
 Pakistan uses it in Kashmir against the Hindus.
 Chechnyan terrorists bomb apartment houses in Moscow.
 Syria uses Hezbollah terrorists to maintain its hold on Lebanon.
 The Taliban regime in Afghanistan provides a safe haven for Osama bin Laden while reducing the country to rubble.
 It persecutes Christian missionaries.

 The catastrophe in New York has made Americans affirm those benevolent values in the face of such fanatical Islamic hatred and destructiveness.
-In 1996, historian Samuel P. Huntington wrote a book that explains why September 11th took place.
+Back in 1996, historian Samuel P. Huntington wrote a book that seems to tell us why September 11th took place.
 Its title tells it all: The Clash of Civilizations and the Remaking of World Order.
 He wrote: